mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

       print("\n")
 {% endhighlight %}

-Therefore, as we are going to compute only the volume of a given isosurface, we are interested in identify which value of $\rho(\tau)$ is within the isosurface value of our choice.
+Therefore, as we are going to compute only the volume of a given isosurface, we are interested in identifying which value of $\rho(\tau)$ is within the isosurface value of our choice.
 {: style="text-align: justify"}

 Once we identified those values, we can sum them up and multiply them to the cubic value of one voxel.
 However, we need to compute the voxel volume before going on in our quest.
 {: style="text-align: justify"}

-Hence, let's retrieve the size of each axis, the matrix of the cube lattice and the sum of all the values that is higher then a specified isosurface value.
+Hence, let's retrieve the size of each axis, the matrix of the cube lattice and the sum of all the values that are higher than a specified isosurface value.
 {: style="text-align: justify"}

 {% highlight python %}